google/next-prediction/README.md

 You can find more information at our [Project Page](https://next.cs.cmu.edu/).\
 *Please note that this is not an officially supported Google product.*

++ *[11/2022] CMU server is down.
+You can replace all `https://next.cs.cmu.edu` with `https://precognition.team/next/` to download necessary resources.*
 + *[02/2020] [New paper](https://next.cs.cmu.edu/multiverse/) on multi-future trajectory prediction is accepted by CVPR 2020.*

 If you find this code useful in your research then please cite